 If you lose or damage your card, we’ll replace it free of charge the first two times.
 But if you lose or damage it again before it naturally expires, we’ll charge you £5 each time to replace it.

-However, if your card is stolen or you need the name changed on it (e.g. if you just got married) then we’ll always send you a new card free of charge.
+If your card is stolen or you need the name changed (e.g. if you get married), we’ll always send you a new card free of charge.

 16. How long it takes for a debit card payment to go through